Breaking the Mould.

 As well as promoting good health, the government states that school sport has an important role in building “confidence and a sense of achievement” both of which we see as important for our pupils.

 We believe in a holistic approach to the development of sport and physical activity for all.
-We intend to use Sports Premium to continue and boost our already extensive Sports provision, through further enhancement of the PE curriculum and our Extended Schools.
+We intend to use this Sports Premium to continue and boost our already extensive Sports provision, through further enhancement of our PE curriculum and our Extended Schools provision.
 This will help to ensure that our pupils are given every opportunity to be healthy, confident and with support, take part in a range of sports thus raising participation and achievement for all.

 - A Crystal Palace Football in the Community coach

 - Specialist coach for panathlon sports (during curriculum time)

 - Specialist coach from Step Into Dance

 - Additional swimming (funding both coach/life-guard and supporting staff)